MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 }
 ```

 As mentioned above, CDN may involve latency in regards to file updates.
-During development it is sometimes useful to force fetch the latest, fresh files.
+During development, it is sometimes useful to force-fetch the latest, freshest files.

-The  [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) call allows you to set the **ThruCDN** parameter to **False**.
-The **URL** returned will then point to non-cached fresh files.
+The  [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) call allows you to set the `ThruCDN` parameter to `False`.
+The URL returned will then point to non-cached fresh files.

 > [!NOTE]
 > Your published game client should *never* use this option!